tmaks7/ADETONA_PROFILE/README.md

 - 🤝 Always happy to collaborate, so if you’ve got a cool idea or project in mind, feel free to reach out!

-- 👨‍💻 All of my projects are available at [https://github.com/tmaks7](https://github.com/tmaks7)
+- 👨‍💻 My projects are available at [https://github.com/tmaks7](https://github.com/tmaks7)

 - 💬 Ask me about:
   - Making sense of messy datasets